mnencia/pgenv/README.md

     git clone git://git.postgresql.org/git/postgresql.git $HOME/pgsql/master

-Install tcl-dev, which is necessary for configure-all.sh
+In Ubuntu, install tcl-dev, which is necessary for configure-all.sh

     sudo apt-get install tcl-dev

+If you use openSUSE, you must install these packages:

+    sudo zypper in -t pattern devel_C_C++
+    sudo zypper in tcl-devel libxml2-devel readline-devel libopenssl-devel

 Build and install the development head version